 Tzvi Wohlgelernter grew up in Toronto.
 He studied in Yeshivat Sha’alvim for two years.
 After which he served in the Nachal Brigade of the IDF.
 Then after marrying Tali, he went on to receive a BA in psychology from the Hebrew Theological College in Skokie, Illinois.
 He has semicha (rabbinic ordination) from Yeshivat Netiv Aryeh and Rabbi Zalman Nechemia Goldberg, and is on his way to receiving semicha from the Chief Rabbinate of Israel.
 Tzvi is also a certified psychotherapist from the Family Institute of Jerusalem.
 Over the last year and half Tzvi has served as the Interim Rabbi for Beit Knesset Ohel Ari in Ra’anana.
 He enjoys hockey and jamming with his guitar.

 Tali Wohlgelernter grew up in Chicago.
 She studied at Sha’alvim for women for a year and a half.
 From there Tali received her BA in Judaic studies from the Anne Blitstein Teachers Institue.
 After moving to Israel in 2010, Tali began working as a photographer and make-up artist.
 Over the last 3 years Tali has been teaching in a gap year program for post high school girls, called Midreshet Torat Chessed.
 Additionally Tali is a certified teacher of family purity from Tzohar.
-The Wohlgelernters have 3 beautiful daughters, Dodi, Sophie and Atara.
+The Wohlgelernters have 4 beautiful daughters, Dodi, Sophie, Atara and Sara Rena.

 Jewish Agency Israel Fellow